 We realized this event was the first time Explorason had eaten ice-cream whilst it was snowing outside, and in general for quite some months.

 The staff really went out of their way to offer us great service.
 The head server spoke great English, and after our meal offered to show me around.

 There is a separate cellar building where they cure hams and pack small goods.

 They also make their own wine and traditional Serbian alcohol.

-Here we learnt all about the wine making process.
+Here we learned all about the winemaking process.
 They have a great cellar area to visit, so please do ask if you visit or stay here to see this great area.